 Over the years, I have learned a lot about preparing a skull for display, mostly by doing the wrong things.
 My results have varied but I am getting closer to that perfect white skull with each attempt.
 Below are the steps that I take.

 First, clean the skull of tissue as best you can.
 This means take a knife to it, but be careful not to nick the bone.
-Once you have it as clean as you can, you have two options: the first and easiest is to place the skull in a colony of dermestid beetles and let them clean off all the remaining tissue.
-However, most of us don’t have a colony of beetles handy (I don’t) so we have to use method two.
+Once you have it as clean as you can, you have options: the first and easiest is to place the skull in a colony of dermestid beetles and let them clean off all the remaining tissue.
+However, most of us don’t have a colony of beetles handy (I don’t) so we have to use another method.

 Method two is to “cook” the skull until all the meat comes off.
 I used to think that I needed to boil the skull but have since learned that it is much better to simmer it.
 If the skull is small enough, I can usually get away with doing this in the kitchen on the range top.
 If it is a larger skull I do it in the garage on my campstove.